I’m Glad They Understand

 As the days went by, my fears were soon alleviated when I realized how caring the other children at home were.
 They would always play with Miguel and Rafa, and, in the case of Miguel, they didn’t mind that he wasn’t responsive or if he wouldn’t even look at them when they played.

-In a previous post, I said that understanding begins at home and I’m happy because God had granted us that privilege through our loved ones.
+In a previous post, I said that understanding begins at home, and I’m happy because God has granted us that privilege through our loved ones.

 Feel free to share your thoughts!
 Relevant comments are welcome on this site.
 However, spam and promotional comments will not be published.